gordofreemo/DiseaseSimulation/README.md

 TO DO:

-- Make the other board configurations work in the AgentManager class
 - Add the extra requirements such as log, graph, initial immunity, etc.
 - Add comments to various things
 - Make PDF design diagram
+- Make the program actually stop when you close the GUI
 - Update the ReadMe with a more standardized project description